mmontalbo/grim_rust/README.md

 Pass `--simulate-scheduler` to replay the boot-time script and movie queues in order.
 The prototype scheduler reports the trigger hook for each entry, giving a preview of the execution cadence the eventual Rust runtime must support.
+Pair it with `--scheduler-json <file>` to persist the queues verbatim so downstream tooling can consume the same ordering without scraping stdout.
+Snapshot fixtures under `grim_engine/tests/fixtures` exercise both exports using the real Manny bootstrap data, so schema changes trip a failing test before the CLI output drifts out of sync with downstream consumers.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest